p2/Redland-ObjC/README.md

 Building the C libraries
 ------------------------

-> **Note:** When building the C libraries with Xcode, the progress bar will appear stalled while saying _Running 1 of 1 custom shell scripts_, which can take a few minutes.
+> **Note:** When building the C libraries with Xcode, the progress bar will appear stalled while saying _Running 1 of 1 custom shell scripts_, which can take some minutes.
 Just be patient, the compilation will go through or abort with an error.

 The first time you build the framework, the C libraries will automatically be built, so you need not worry about this.
-But for the curious mind:
+Compiling requires `pkg-config` which you can most easily install via [Homebrew]:

+    $ brew install pkg-config

+### How cross compiling works

-There is a Python-script that downloads and (cross-)compiles [raptor2], [rasqal] and [librdf], the components you need.
+There is a Python-script that downloads and (cross-)compiles libxml2, [raptor2], [rasqal] and [librdf], the components you need.
 The script needs you to have Xcode 4.5 and the iOS SDK 5.1 or later installed.
-Make sure you install the command line tools from within Xcode.
-Then just choose the **Redland C Library** target and hit **Run**.
+Make sure you have installed the command line tools, you do that from within Xcode » Preferences » Downloads » Components.

+Just choose the **Redland C Library** target and hit **Run**.
 Alternatively, open the Terminal and execute the script manually:

     $ cd Redland-ObjC/Redland-source
     $ ./cross-compile.py

-Compiling requires `pkg-config` which you can most easily install via [Homebrew]:

-    $ brew install pkg-config

-As of Xcode 4.6, this will build libraries for `armv7`, `armv7s`, `i386` and `x86_64`.
-You can change this in the file `cross-compile-config.py`.
+This will build libraries for `armv7`, `armv7s`, `i386` and `x86_64`.
+You can change this in the file `cross-compile-config.py` if you dare.

-It will also download and build **libxml2** version 2.7.8 because pkg-config and the system-supplied lxml don't play together very well.
-We can't use version 2.9.0 because that version contains a bug and is not compile-able on OS X.
+The process will also download and build **libxml2** version 2.7.8 despite it being included in OS X. This is done because pkg-config and the system-supplied lxml don't play together very well.
+We can't use version libxml 2.9.0 because that version contains a bug and is not compile-able on OS X.

 [raptor2]: http://librdf.org/raptor/
 [rasqal]: http://librdf.org/rasqal/